rahulkumarpahwa/rahulkumarpahwa/README.md

 My Name is Rahul Kumar.
 I'm a MERN stack developer with a passion for creating web applications that are fast, scalable, and user-friendly.
-My core skills include React.js, Tailwind Css, Node.js, Express.js, and MongoDB, as well as HTML, CSS, Bootstrap and JavaScript.
+My core skills include Next.js, React.js, Tailwind Css, Node.js, Express.js, and MongoDB, as well as HTML, CSS, Bootstrap and JavaScript.
 I enjoy learning new technologies and frameworks to improve my skills and expand my knowledge.

 I'm always open to new opportunities and challenges, and I'm looking forward to connecting with you.

 <!--- 🔭 I’m currently working on ... --->
-- 🌱 I’m currently learning Reactjs 🚀
+- 🌱 I’m currently learning Next.js 🚀
 - 👯 I’m looking to collaborate on full stack development.
   <!-- 🤔 I’m looking for help with ... -->
 - 💬 Ask me about anthing you want.